 Emanuel Almborg is an artist based in Stockholm and London.
-His practice is primarily moving image-based and has developed through an engagement with pedagogy, psychology and drama.
-His films often draw on research into the history of schools and institutions that grapple with relations between theory and practice.
+His practice is primarily moving image-based and has developed through an engagement with pedagogy, psychology and theatre.
+His films often draw on research into the history of schools, institutions and radical education.
 He finished a PhD at The Royal Institute of Art, Stockholm (KKH), 2021, with the dissertation; Towards a Pedagogy of the Utopian Image.
 He was a Whitney Independent Study program fellow in New York, 2015.
 His work has recently been shown at Moderna Museet, Stockholm, Whitechapel Gallery, London and Kunstverein München.